johng7777/TUNE-Interview/README.md

 * I tried to show some cleanup capabalities.. when user.json and logs.json is consumed, my intent is to delete all the data and free up memory.
 I have not tested whether that actually happens or not

 * No paging widget is created.
-All date displays on the first page.
+All data displays on the first page.
 This is something I would immediately consider as a practical necessity, were this a real company project.
 If I built a paging widget, I would place it into the general components area so it could be used by any project in the future.

-## Install

-If you clone the site and run:

-* npm install

-* npm start

-The site should come up
+* Normally I would have considered mobile devices and at least created scope to handle such.
+I did not do that for lack of time.

+* Data Storage: I simply pulled in both files and used in-memory operations.
+If this were a production project, I would have considered caching and data storage.

+* Also, for the avatar with initials only, I would probably work out a caching ability, but for this project, simply found a website that has the capability already.